aijaz/peerlabchicago/index.md

 - ask for help
 - offer help to others

-I don't want to duplicate the work that NSCoder Chicago and CocoaHeads are doing.
+I don't want to duplicate the work that CocoaHeads and NSCoder Chicago are doing.
 Therefore we won't do things like have short or long-form talks or presentations.
-Think of this as office hours for yourself and your friends.
+In fact we don't meet on days that would conflict with these two meetups, because that's where we'll be on those days.
+Think of Peer Lab Chicago as office hours for yourself and your friends.
 A place where you know you can go to when you want a place to work, or seek help.

 ### Do you have a Code of Conduct?